 The College of Theology and Ministry was inaugurated at Oklahoma Baptist University as the Joe L. Ingram School of Christian Service in 1981.
-The Herschel H. Hobbs College of Theology and Ministry was introducted in 2011 to oversee the Joe L. Ingram School of Christian Studies, Avery T. Willis Center for Global Outreach, Don Kammerdeiner Center for Missiological Research, and the departments of Christian and Cross-Cultural Ministry, Biblical and Theological Studies, and Philosophy.
-The mission of the Herschel H. Hobbs College of Theology and Ministry is to promote the intellectual and spiritual development of Oklahoma Baptist University students through a rigorous engagement with the classical disciplines of religion and philosophy as well as the applied disciplines of Christian ministry, all within the context of OBU's liberal arts curriculum.
-To achieve this purpose, the College of Theology and Ministry cooperates with the various academic departments of the University by offering introductory courses in Biblical studies and philosophy in the General Education program as well as a wide range of major emphases in Religion, Philosophy, and Applied Ministry leading to the Bachelor of Arts degree.
-The College of Theology and Ministry also offers minors in Applied Ministry, Philosophy, and Religion and the Bachelor and Associate of Arts in Christian Studies degrees.
+The Herschel H. Hobbs College of Theology and Ministry was introduced in 2011 to oversee the Joe L. Ingram School of Christian Studies, Avery T. Willis Center for Global Outreach, Don Kammerdeiner Center for Missiological Research, and the departments of Christian and Cross-Cultural Ministry, Biblical and Theological Studies, and Philosophy.
+The mission of the Herschel H. Hobbs College of Theology and Ministry is to promote the intellectual and spiritual development of Oklahoma Baptist University students through a rigorous study in the major emphases of Biblical and Theological Studies, Christian and Cross-Cultural Ministry and Philosophy, within OBU's liberal arts curriculum.
+Minors are also offered in all of these fields of study for any student and any of OBU's colleges, offcampus centers and online.
+The college contributes to the studies of all OBU students by teaching Old and New Testament studies and many of the other academic majors by courses in Philosophy.

-In an effort to make personnel and services of the institution available to meet appropriate educational needs of our Baptist constituency, the College of Theology and Ministry also provides college-level training for ministers and other church leaders through the Ministry Training Institute.
-Courses leading to an A.A, B.A., or a Diploma in Christian Studies are offered in off-campus centers around the state of Oklahoma and outside the state.
-The curriculum for the off-campus courses is prepared by the College of Theology and Ministry faculty and taught by qualified contract faculty under the direction of the director of MTI and the Dean of the College of Theology and Ministry.
+In an effort to make personnel and services of the institution available to meet appropriate educational needs of our Baptist constituency, the College of Theology and Ministry also provides college education for ministers and other church leaders through the Joe L. Ingram School of Christian Studies (formerly Ministry Training Institute).
+Courses leading to an A.A, B.A., or a Diploma in Christian Studies are offered in off-campus centers around the state of Oklahoma, outside the state, and online.
+The curriculum for the off-campus courses is prepared by the College of Theology and Ministry faculty and taught by qualified contract faculty under the direction of the director of the SCS and the Dean of the College of Theology and Ministry.
 Courses taken for the Diploma can apply to the Associate of Arts in Christian Studies (AACS) or the Bachelor of Arts in Christian Studies (BACS).

 The faculty of the College of Theology and Ministry has attained the highest level of academic preparation in their respective fields of study.
 All full-time faculty members are continually involved in programs of additional training and development.
 They are committed Christian teachers whose scholarship is recognized in their many years of experience in teaching, pastoring, church-related ministries and missions.
-The faculty is actively involved in local churches and denominational ministries as interim and supply preachers, Bible and doctrinal study leaders, conference leaders, and speakers on missions, evangelism, church history, and a variety of other related topics.
+The faculty is actively involved in local churches and denominational ministries as interim and supply preachers, Bible and doctrinal study leaders, conference leaders, and speakers on missions, evangelism, preaching authors, and a variety of other related topics.
 Some have been chosen to write for Lifeway Christian Resources of the Southern Baptist Convention.
-The College of Theology and Ministry faculty members are wellqualified to advise and counsel students in areas related to their education, ministry opportunities, and personal development.
+The College of Theology and Ministry faculty members are well-qualified to advise and counsel students in areas related to their education, ministry opportunities, and personal development.

 Students preparing for Christian vocational service or preparing to continue their education in seminary or other graduate school can find an appropriate major in the College of Theology and Ministry.
 A seminary education is strongly encouraged by the faculty, but for those who do not plan to attend seminary there are majors which will give a well-rounded preparation for ministry.
-In addition to traditional classroom instruction, the College of Theology and Ministry provides programs of field education for academic credit utilizing internships in local churches, hospitals, or other institutional or cross-cultural settings.
-Ample opportunities are available for on-thejob experience, summer missions, part-time church positions, and other educational ministry experiences designed to prepare students for meaningful and effective Christian ministry.
+In addition to traditional classroom instruction, the College of Theology and Ministry provides programs of field education for academic credit utilizing internships in local churches, youth camps, missions, or other institutional or crosscultural settings.
+Ample opportunities are available for on-the-job experience, summer missions, part-time church positions, and other educational ministry experiences designed to prepare students for meaningful and effective Christian ministry.